onaio/help/guides/forms/_posts/2014-11-12-getting-started-with-forms.md

 ![](/content/screenshots/forms-management/form_documentation_1.png)

-The **survey** worksheet from this XLSForm are shown in the screen shot below:
+The **survey** worksheet from this XLSForm is shown in the screen shot below:

 ![](/content/screenshots/forms-management/form_documentation_2.png)